 If you are unable to restart your staging environment or don’t see the button in MyKinsta, please reach out to our support team for further assistance.

 When you use the staging environment there are a couple important things to be aware of.

-Due to the fact that staging environments are for development purposes, debugging, and testing, caching is disabled.
+Due to the fact that staging environments are for development purposes, debugging, and testing, Kinsta’s full page caching and OPcache is disabled by default.
 If you try to run website speed tests you will see higher than average load times due to the fact that the pages aren’t being served from cache.